mattma/image-gen/README.md

   - ✔ Formatted all files
 - `npm run typecheck` to check for type errors.
   - ✔ No TypeScript errors found

+## Weird behaviors (can definitely be fixed)

+- User click on an image's **"Generate"** button, here is what will happen:

+  - The original clicked image will be removed immediately from where the mouse cursor is (you may find it weird)
+  - A new image grid contains 5 images will be created and displayed at the top left corner of the image playground section.
+  - The original clicked image is moved to the center image in the new image grid.
+  - The other 4 images will show the loading animation, once the images are generated and downloaded, they will replace the loading animation with the newly generated images.

 ## Improvement Opportunities